vipin-baghel/TUF-Strivers_A2Z_DSA/README.md

 ### 📚 Resources

--   Refer to the `Notes/coding_patterns.md` file for common patterns and tips.
+-   **Refer and add materials** in the `Notes` folder to share helpful study resources and insights with others.
 -   Make use of the DSA A to Z Sheet as your guide.

 ### 🔍 Conclusion